Schalltech/honeycomb-marketplace/README.md

 ```

 #### Integration
-In this example, we are going to be using the [Redbox Demo](https://microapp.market/demo/5f7a2d637f4aa424c02636e2) Micro App.
-We will use the `<MicroApp />` HOC that we installed in the previous step to lazy load the Redbox Demo micro app into the application.
+In this example, we are going to use the [Redbox Demo](https://microapp.market/demo/5f7a2d637f4aa424c02636e2) micro app.
+We will use the `<MicroApp />` [HOC](https://reactjs.org/docs/higher-order-components.html) that we installed in the previous step to lazy load the Redbox Demo micro app into the application.

 1. The first step is to import the `<MicroApp />` HOC.